chizzletaz/MilestoneProject4/README.md

 - **Sort select box**, which allow users to sort items by price, rating, name and category.
 - **Indication of special offers/deal**, which allow users to find deals or get special offers.
 - **Error handler pages**, which handle *'forbidden access'*, *'page not found'* and *'internal server'* errors, by giving users information on the error that has occurred and redirect the user back to the home page.
-- **Strip functionality**, which allow users to safely pay by credit card.
+- **Stripe functionality**, which allow users to safely pay by credit card.
-- A confirmation **modal** as a defensive programming tool, which allows users to confirm to delete their review and admin to delete a product or trip.
+- A **confirmation modal** as a defensive programming tool, which allows users to confirm to delete their review and admin to delete a product or trip.

 **Icons**